 ITS prepares an annual comprehensive inventory list of all of the technology equipment on campus.
 This list separates instructional equipment from staff and faculty equipment, and is ordered by how long equipment has been in use, with old, broken, and out-of-date equipment being recommended for replacement using the criteria listed above.
 ITS' comprehensive inventory list is sent to the Vice President of Administrative Services to guide how the budget is allocated for technology replacement in the coming academic year.
 New technology equipment requests can be submitted through the program review process.
 All technology equipment replacements and new purchases are reviewed and prioritized by the Technology Committee before final prioritization takes place at the PBC.
-The processes for replacement of existing technology strategic Plan727.
+The processes for replacement of existing technology equipment and for purchasing new equipment is outlined in the 2019-2021 Technology Strategic Plan727.
 In this plan, the Technology Committee set a goal to work with ITS to update the inventory, replacement cycle, criteria and timeline, and to disseminate this information to the college.
 This work will take place in fall 2020, now that the Committee Guideline and Strategic Plan were drafted in spring 2020.